victoralvelais/n8n-nodes-discord/README.md

     - **Timeout**: Time (seconds) your workflow will wait until it passes to the next node (or stops the execution).
 The time left will be displayed and updated at the end of the text message.
 If the timeout is equal 0, it will wait indefinitely.
     - **Restrict to triggering user**: Only the user triggering the workflow will be able to interact (others will be ignored).
     - **Restrict to mentioned roles**: Only the user having one of the mentioned roles will be able to interact (others will be ignored).
-  - **Select Prompt**: Same as button prompt, but it will display dropdown list instead of buttons.
+  - **Select Prompt**: Same as button prompt, but it will display a dropdown list instead of buttons.
     - **Content**: Displayed text message.
     - **Select**
       - **Option**
         - **Label**: Displayed label on the option.
         - **Description**: Optional displayed description.
         - **Value**: Value returned by the node if selected.
-    - Other parameters are the same as for button prompt.
+    - Other parameters are the same as for the button prompt.
   - **Action**: Instead of sending a message, it will perform an action defined in the next field.
     - **Action**: Let you choose the type of action you want to perform.
 More types will be added in the future.
-      - **Remove messages**: Remove last messages from the "send to" channel.
+      - **Remove messages**: Remove the last [number] of messages from the "Send to" channel.
-        - **How many?**: Number of last messages to remove (Discord API allow max 150 and messages < 4 weeks old).
+        - **How many?**: Number of last messages to remove (Discord API allows max 150 and messages < 4 weeks old).
       - **Add role to user**: Add a role to a user.
         - **User ID**: User to add the role to.
         - **Which roles**: Roles to add to the user.